 As a result of achieving substantial compliance with federal mandates as of 2014, signs and markings work has been incorporated into the periodic and seasonal work cycles of the Highway Division.
 This involves miscellaneous sign repairs and replacements.
-We met essential needs in 2022 as they arose.
-The B & G Division finished the balance of stop bars and crosswalks painting that remained from 2022.
+We met essential needs in 2023 as they arose.
+The B & G Division tackled the neediest spots for stop bar painting, as well as all crosswalks.